deyran/dotnet-maui-workshop/Summary/part-3-Navigation.md

 * **xmlns:viewmodel="clr-namespace:MonkeyFinder.ViewModel"** - This statement defines viewmodel as alias for the classes in the **MonkeyFinder.ViewModel** folder.
 This makes it easier to refer to those classes in the XAML code.

+* **x:DataType="viewmodel:MonkeyDetailsViewModel"** - This line tells the XAML page the binding context (source of data to display).
+The UI elements will use the data and properties from the **MonkeyDetailsViewModel** class.

+* These two lines work together like this:

+    1. The **viewmodel** alias is created to easier access to the classes  from the **MonkeyFinder.ViewModel** folder

+    2. the second line uses the **viewmodel** alias to tell the XAML page that **MonkeyDetailsViewModel** class will be used as the binding context.

 2. `ScrollView`, `VerticalStackLayout` and `Grid` to layout

 ```